dwillis/campaign_finance_api_docs/source/index.md

 --------- | -----------
 state | Two-letter state abbreviation chamber | `house` or `senate` (optional) district | Specify the district number.
-Use `1` for states with a single representative.
+Don't include for states with a single representative (AL, DE, DC, MT, ND, SD, VT).
 (House requests only - districts with Senate requests will be ignored.)

 ## Get Recently Added Candidates